 Lower Interest Rates

 Are interest rates lower now than when you initially got your loan?
-This may help you save thousands of dollars over the course of your loan.
+This may help you save thousands over the course of your loan.
 However, keep in mind that you may not have access to the best interest rates unless your previous bankruptcy expired from your credit profile.

-Considerations For Refinancing After Bankruptcy
+What To Consider Before Refinancing After Bankruptcy

 Think that now might be the right time for you to refinance?
 Here are a few things to think about before you apply: